-In May 2021, the Company granted 3 million shares of Restricted Stock Units ("RSUs") tied to our Class B common stock to Mr. Sijbrandij, our founder and CEO.
+In May 2021, the Company granted 3 million shares of restricted stock units ("RSUs") tied to our Class B common stock to Mr. Sijbrandij, our founder and CEO.
 The RSUs contain a service condition and a performance condition based on the achievement of eight separate stock price hurdles/tranches ranging from \$95 to \$500 per share.
 The fair value of the RSUs was determined utilizing a Monte Carlo valuation model.
-Any portion of these RSUs may only be earned upon a corporate transaction or after a liquidity event and only to the extent Mr. Sijbrandij continues to lead the company as our CEO.
-We will recognize total stock-based compensation expense over the derived service period of each tranche using the accelerated attribution method, regardless of whether the stock price hurdles are achieved.
-Refer to "Note 9.
+We recognize total stock-based compensation expense over the derived service period of each tranche using the accelerated attribution method, regardless of whether the stock price hurdles are achieved.
+Refer to "Note 10.
 Equity" for further discussion.

 In September 2021, our board of directors and our stockholders approved the 2021 Employee Stock Purchase Plan ("ESPP") to enable eligible team members to purchase shares of our Class A common stock with accumulated payroll deductions.
 We recognize stock-based expenses related to the shares to be issued under the ESPP on a straight-line basis over the offering period, using the Black-Scholes option-pricing model, and determine volatility over an expected term based on the historical volatility of the Company's peer group, until we establish a sufficient public trading history of our own stock price.
-The ESPP provides for up to a 27-month offering period, and includes four purchase periods of approximately six months.
-The ESPP allows eligible team members to purchase shares of our common stock at a 15% discount on the lower price of either (i) the offering period begin date or (ii) the purchase date.
-The ESPP also includes a reset provision for the purchase price if the stock price on the purchase date is less than the stock price on the offering date.